 - Bloodstream: common isolate, often indicates a primary source (intra-abdominal in one-half to two-thirds of cases).

-- Bone: osteomyelitis especially polymicrobial in association with decubitus ulcer, other local contamination.
+- Bone: osteomyelitis, especially polymicrobial, associated with decubitus ulcer and other local (e.g., fecal) contamination.

 Community-acquired intra-abdominal infections/Adults

 imipenem/cilastatin, meropenem, doripenem, piperacillin/tazobactam

 cefazolin, cefuroxime, ceftriaxone, cefotaxime, ciprofloxacin or levofloxacin PLUS metronidazole

 cefepime, ceftazidime, ciprofloxacin or levofloxacin PLUS metronidazole

 - Monotherapy: meropenem, imipenem/cilastatin, doripenem, piperacillin/tazobactam